-- 3. Explore the potential expansion of the Mixed-Use Overlay District to additional areas within the Town Center area where water / sewer service is available. - 4.
+- 4.2.3.
+Explore the potential expansion of the Mixed-Use Overlay District to additional areas within the Town Center area where water / sewer service is available. - 4.2.4.
 Modify the Planned Residential Development regulations to: - a.
-Require or incentivize affordable housing. - Provide a 33% density bonus for providing either 20% affordable units or 40% open space and a 100% density bonus for providing both (current regulations more strongly incentivize open space over affordable housing). - 5.
-Consider amending Section 2.F.3 of the Zoning Regulations (or another approach) to allow it to be used to create deed-restricted affordable housing, not just housing for the elderly. - Amend Section 2.F.3 of the Zoning Regulations to remove the requirement for a "certificate of need" from the Housing Authority for an elderly housing development. - 7.
-Work with the Department of Housing to update the Affordable Housing Appeals List to reflect: - a.
-The 25 units at Stonecroft Village. - b.
-Group homes in Hebron which are not included on the DOH list.
+Require or incentivize affordable housing. - Provide a 33% density bonus for providing either 20% affordable units or 40% open space and a 100% density bonus for providing both (current regulations more strongly incentivize open space over affordable housing). - 4.2.5.
+Consider amending Section 2.F.3 of the Zoning Regulations (or another approach) to allow it to be used to create deed-restricted affordable housing, not just housing for the elderly. - 4.2.6.
+Amend Section 2.F.3 of the Zoning Regulations to remove the requirement for a "certificate of need" from the Housing Authority for an elderly housing development.